 Then again, seeing as how Vader can detect Luke, leading the Empire to the Rebels, it's probably for the best.

 In their lightsaber confrontation, Luke holds his weapon firmly in both hands while Vader starts off one-handed until he springs the carbonite trap.
-He's so overconfident that he doesn't think overcoming Luke might require his full dueling skill.
+He's so overconfident that he doesn't think overcoming Luke might require much effort.

 Admiral Piett has quite a bit of Hypercompetent Sidekick about him.
 When Vader orders him to extrapolate all flight paths the Falcon could have taken and warn the fleets near those paths to be on search and destroy missions, Piett says, "Alert all commands; deploy the fleet" the moment Vader left.
 He had already surmised that would be what was needed, had planned his own orders, and was merely awaiting for Vader's approval to execute.
 No wonder Vader likes him!

 C-3PO at one point comments on how the Falcon's on-board computer system has "a most peculiar dialect" and terrible manners.
 Those who watched Solo will know that it's L3-37's personality poking through.